-Head coach Jennifer Weiss has completed 22 seasons at the helm of the Crimson and has led the program to a pair of Ivy League championships in 2004 and 2014.
+Head coach Jennifer Weiss has completed 23 seasons at the helm of the Crimson and has led the program to three Ivy League championships; 2004, 2014 and 2015.

-In 22 seasons with the Crimson, Weiss has proven to be one of the most successful coaches in the Ivy League.
-She has mentored six Ivy Rookies of the Year, including unanimous selection Corinne Bain in 2013 and the 2001 recipient Kaego Ogbechie '05, who went on to become the first two-time Ivy Player of the Year in Harvard history.
-As a sophomore, Ogbechie became just the second player in Ivy League history to be named an AVCA Regional All-American.
-Weiss has also coached 57 All-Ivy players during her tenure, including 2012 graduate Christine Wu who joined Elissa Hart '98, Maia Forman '89 and Erin Denniston '02 as one of only four four-time All-Ivy honorees in program history.
+In 23 seasons with the Crimson Weiss has proven to be one of the most successful coaches in the Ivy League, and is on the cusp of becomming just the third head coach in Ancient Eight history to reach 300 wins with 299 career victories.
+She has mentored seven Ivy Rookies of the Year, including 2015 pick Christina Cornelius and unanimous selection Corinne Bain in 2013.
+2001 Ivy Rookie of the Year recipient Kaego Ogbechie ’05, meanwhile, went on to become the first two-time Ivy Player of the Year in Harvard history.
+Weiss has also coached 77 All-Ivy players during her tenure, including 2012 graduate Christine Wu who joined Elissa Hart ‘98, Maia Forman ‘89 and Erin Denniston ‘02 as one of only four four-time All-Ivy honorees in program history.

 In 2014 Weiss was named the Ivy League Coach of the Year after leading the Crimson to a share of the Ivy League championship.